krenalis/krenalis/doc/src/connectors/sources/http.md

 Once the HTTP data source is added, the **Actions** page will be displayed.
 Here, you can add an action for each file to be read using the newly added HTTP data source.
 Configure each action with the desired settings for file format, filters for user data, and any additional processing requirements.

-Sure!
-Here's the translated and slightly improved version of your documentation:

-### <span class="action"></span> Import users into the workspace's data warehouse
+### Import users into the workspace's data warehouse

 1. In the Meergo admin panel, navigate to **Connections > Sources**.
 2. Click on the HTTP source from which you wish to import users.